Monday, January 26, 2015

 We went to one of the small islands in the Ocean and were dropped off with a picnic basket full of food and a cooler.

-While we explored the island and ate lunch, the men folks left in the boat.
+While we explored the island and ate lunch, the men left in the boat.

-When the men came back in the boat, the tide had started coming in.
-The island was covered with water but too shallow for the boat to land, so we had to swim out to the boat with our basket and cooler.
+When the men returned to the boat, the tide had begun to come in.
+The island was covered with water, but it was too shallow for the ship to land, so we had to swim out to the boat with our basket and cooler.

 The men caught some fish, a Spiny lobster, and a small shark.